chadbean/ansible-module-mass-symlinker/README.md

 Originally created so that I could take a directory with all of my dotfiles and symlink to my home directory.

+Why not use the the "link" state option in the Ansible `file` module?
+This would symlink the whole dotfiles directory which may not be ideal as there likely secrets and other configuration in $HOME that should not wind up symlinked in a dotfiles repo.
+With this module, we will create subdirectories in $HOME to match the dotfiles repo structure and then link the contents from the dotfiles repo into those directories.

 Requirements
 ------------